coolnikitav/NikitaNotebook/trading/q4-2023-trading-results.md

 ## Analysis

-September still stands to be historically the worst month for the stock market.
-My strategy has a 4x leverage on SPY, it only performed 2.8 times worse.
-On the other hand, SPXL, which has a 3x leverage on SPY, performed 3.7 times worse.
-Thus, I consider this quarter relatively successful.
+November still stands to be historically the best month for the stock market.
+My strategy has a 4x leverage on SPY.
+However, it only had a return 3 times higher than that of SPY and almost the same return as SPXL.
+This was due to upward premarket moves by the index.

 ## Original Article
 If you are unfamiliar with my trading strategy, please check out the [original article](https://github.com/coolnikitav/nikitas-notebook/blob/main/trading/spxl-trading-strategy-2.0.md).